Melding Wildlife Surveys to Improve Conservation Inference: Survey Protocols

 \subsection{Aerial}

-The Kansas estimated occupied range (EOR) for LEPC was demarcated into $n^{A}=299$, $15\times 15=225$ km$^2$, survey blocks \citep{McDonald2014}.
+The Kansas estimated occupied range (EOR) for LEPC was partitioned into $n^{A}=299$, $15\times 15=225$ km$^2$, survey blocks \citep{McDonald2014}.
 A spatially random subset of blocks were selected for sampling, and the subset selected differed by year (Figure \ref{fig:samplesites}).
-Due to lack of funding, no blocks were surveyed in 2019.
+No blocks were surveyed in 2019.

 Two north-south oriented, 15-km transects were surveyed by helicopter in blocks selected for sampling.
-Transects were surveyed during the LEPC breeding season (March 15-May 15) and within 2.5 hours of sunrise to maximize detection of individuals present at leks.
+Selected transects were surveyed once during the LEPC breeding season (March 15-May 15) and within 0.5 hours prior to and 2 hours after sunrise to maximize detection of individuals present at leks.
 The helicopter was operated by one pilot and three observers.
-As the pilot flew at a speed of 60 km per hour and altitude of 25 meters above ground, observers attempted to spot groups of LEPC (where a group is defined as 1 or more individuals).
-When a group was spotted, the pilot navigated to the location the group was first spotted and recorded the spatial location and number of individuals observed.
+As the pilot flew at a speed of 60 km per hour and altitude of 25 meters above ground, observers attempted to visually locate prairie-chicken.
+When one or more prairie-chicken were located, the pilot navigated to the location and recorded the geographic coordinate and number of individuals observed.
 For an in-depth description of the aerial survey protocol and design, see \cite{Nasman2021} and \cite{Van2013}.